exuperian/RedPitayaTutorials/Tutorials/FILTER_SimpleFIR/README.md

 Choosing kernels can be a complicated affair.
 Depending on your requirements, you may care about how sharply the filter falls to zero, how flat it is, how many coefficients your FPGA hardware will let you have in your $h_j$, and many more things besides.
 For simple applications however you don't have to worry too much.
 There are many pre-made calculators both online and in programming languages like Python and MATLAB where you can just say that you want a low/high/band-pass filter and what the cut-offs should be, and they will give you a kernel $h_k$ that is good enough.

+### Filter complexity

+Suppose we build a block in Vivado to perform filtering operations.
+The Red Pitaya clock operates at 125MHz, which gives the speed at which the system can perform basic operations.
+Data coming in from the analog to digital converters is sampled at 125MHz.
+If we want to filter this data, it means that the filter only has one single clock cycle to implement all the filtering operations on each sample.
+This necessarily limits the complexity of the filter that can be applied.
+In practice we've found that for data sampled at 125MHz, the maximum number of coefficients a filter can have is a little over a hundred.
+This limits the sharpness of filter that can be achieved.

+Vivado's blocks can implement filters with up to a thousand coefficients, which can let you implement very sharp filters.
+However to do this we need to reduce the sampling rate of our data.
+If for example data is sampled at 1.25MHz, then the Red Pitaya has a hundred clock cycles to filter each data sample.
+However this comes with the tradeoff that you can only access and filter frequencies which are one-half of the reduced sampling frequency.
+We'll cover downsampling in [ADD THIS]().

 ### Truncating LSBs

 The filter works by adding together linear combinations of values of the input at different times.
 Depending on the filter coefficients you choose, it is possible for the output to thus be longer than a 16 bit number.